page_title_detailed

 Chemotherapy

 Chemotherapy works by killing rapidly dividing cancer cells.
 The cells in your ovaries that contain eggs, called follicles, also divide rapidly, so the eggs may also be hurt or damaged by chemotherapy.
-When follicles are damaged, the ovaries don’t work as well.
+When follicles are damaged, the ovaries may produce less estrogen.
 This can disrupt your periods or cause menopausal side effects such as hot flashes and night sweats.

 Menopausal symptoms might begin as soon as your first treatment cycle, but you can also develop them later during treatment.
 Your periods may suddenly stop or become irregular.